ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 ## Part 4: Introduction to PrairieLearn

 PrairieLearn is an platform where you will be completing programming assignments and skill demonstrations.
 For today's lab, log into [PrairieLearn](https://www.prairielearn.com/).

+Navigate to the CSE 8A course and click on "Lab 1".
+There are several questions to work through, which you may do in pairs.

 <!--
 - [Tuesday Colab Notebook]()